s-damian/hardhat-nft-ticketing/docs/Localnet-to-Testnet.md

 ## Localnet to Testnet (Sepolia)

-### Créer un compte Infura ou Alchemy
+### Create an Infura or Alchemy account

-Pour interagir avec le réseau Sepolia, vous aurez besoin d'un fournisseur de service Ethereum comme Infura ou Alchemy.
+To interact with the Sepolia network, you will need an Ethereum service provider like Infura or Alchemy.

+> In the following example, we will use Ynfura.

 ### Environment Variables